coatyio/coaty-js/docs/man/communication-protocol.md

 When subscribing to a Call event, the Event topic level **must** include the operation name: `CLL:<operationname>`.

-When subscribing to a response event, the CorrelationID topic level must be filtered.
+When subscribing to an Associate event, the Event topic level **must** include the IO context name: `ASC:<contextName>`.

-When subscribing to an Associate event, the AssociatedUserID topic level must be filtered.
+When subscribing to a response event, the CorrelationID topic level **must** be filtered.

 ## Topic Payloads